CesMak/cityRhym/readme.md

 # Timeline
 * Sa 16 Nov 8:30 - 10:30 for architecture and db stuff
-* So use LLM for generating the poems
+* So 1h use LLM for generating the poems
+* Mo fix some db bugs